crazy-max/docker-ejtserver/README.md

 Users are assigned to a group based on the defined groups in the access control files.
 If users are defined in users.txt, the group is determined by the that file.
 If the resulting group is the default group, the `ip.txt` file will be used for determining the associated group.
 If the users.txt file is empty, only the ip.txt file will be used.

-In order to partition a single key to different groups in the `license.txt` file, add the key to multiple groups with the following syntax :
+In order to partition a single key to different groups in the `license.txt` file, add the key to multiple groups with the following syntax:

 ```
    n:key
 ```

 where n is the number of concurrent users that should be assigned to the current group.
 Use different values of n in different groups that add up to the maximum number of current users for the key.
-For example :
+For example:

 ```
 [groupA]